-Echeveria 'Lara' is an attractive hybrid between Echeveria secunda and Echeveria minima.
-The rossetes are up to 6 inches (15 cm) in diameter, reducing when offsetting.
-The leaves are blue-green leaves with a reddish-pink tinge near the edges and a darker red terminal spine.
+Echeveria 'Lara' is an attractive succulent that forms rosettes of blue-green leaves with a reddish-pink tinge near the edges and a darker red terminal spine.
 The rosettes grow up to 6 inches (15 cm) in diameter, reducing when offsetting.
-They produce short racemes of reddish-orange, bell-shaped flowers.
+They produce short racemes of reddish-orange bell-shaped flowers.

 USDA hardiness zone 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).